LeoBaro/leobaro.github.io/_posts/2023-08-01-multimodal.markdown

 | *Figure 19*: Multimodal vector space arithmetic.
 Credits: [Kiros et al. 2014](https://arxiv.org/abs/1411.2539)|

-Seven years after, the *Contrastive Language-Image Pre-training (CLIP)* by [Radford et al. 2021](https://arxiv.org/abs/2103.00020) (OpenAI), has been released.
+Seven years later, the *Contrastive Language-Image Pre-training (CLIP)* by [Radford et al. 2021](https://arxiv.org/abs/2103.00020) (OpenAI), has been released.
 It shares the same principles as [Kiros et al. 2014](https://arxiv.org/abs/1411.2539) with a slightly different loss.
 CLIP was a breakthrough proving that the large-scale weak-supervision contrastive training paradigm can also be applied for vision and not only text (such as GPT).
-The pretrain dataset comprises 400 million (image, text) pairs, and the learning objective is to predict the captions that go with a particular image.
+The pre-train dataset comprises 400 million (image, text) pairs, and the learning objective is to predict the captions that go with a particular image.
 During pretraining, CLIP learns to associate images and text by contrasting positive pairs (an image and its corresponding text) against negative pairs (an image with randomly sampled text and vice versa).
 The model is trained to make the positive pair's similarity higher (matrix diagonal in Fig.20) than the negative pair's similarity.

 | ![clip](/assets/2023-08-01-multimodal/clip.jpg)|
 |:--:|